 When identified and diagnosed early, BIA-ALCL has shown to be highly curable in most cases through explantation and full capsule removal.
 Due to the low incidence of BIA-ALCL, the U.S. Food and Drug Administration (FDA) advises that women with textured breast implants do not need to have them removed for preventative purposes at this time if they are not experiencing any symptoms, though explantation and capsulectomy with or without the placement of new implants is certainly an option for anyone who wishes to be ultra-conservative.

 BII, or breast implant illness, refers to a variety of adverse systemic reactions that some women believe are related to their breast implants.
 A few of the most common symptoms and complaints include chest discomfort, persistent fatigue, chronic headaches, hair loss, chills, sensitivity to light, anxiety, brain fog and more.
 Unlike BIA-ALCL, there is currently no scientific evidence that directly links BII to breast implants despite extensive research; however, Dr. Turkeltaub takes all unfavorable responses to breast implants very seriously and will work diligently to resolve the issue(s) for anyone experiencing negative reactions.
 In some cases, the resolution of symptoms may require breast implant removal.

-*As of September 3rd, 2019, the American Society of Plastic Surgeons (ASPS) estimates the lifetime risk of developing BIA-ALCL for women who have textured implants is between 1:2,207 and 1:86,029.
-There are 293 confirmed cases in the United States, and 779 worldwide.
+*As of January 4th, 2021, the American Society of Plastic Surgeons (ASPS) estimates the lifetime risk of developing BIA-ALCL for women who have textured implants is between 1:2,207 and 1:86,029.
+There are 355 both suspected and confirmed cases in the United States, and 993 worldwide.

 What Does the Breast Implant Removal Procedure Entail?